tristan-genspark/Training/Labs/lab week 8 - CICD Pipeline to EKS and Monitoring/README.md

 _________________________________________________

-# Step 5 - Setting up the Infastructure through terraform
+# Step 5 - Setting up the Infrastructure through terraform

-To create the Infastrucutre using Terraform I created multiple terraform files that will create the virtual private cloud then the subnet within it and create an EKS cluster within it.
+To create the Infrastructure using Terraform I created multiple terraform files that will create the virtual private cloud then the subnet within it and create an EKS cluster within it.

 Once created, it had a node group within the cluster and a test was done to verify it worked.